laravel/bootcamp.laravel.com/resources/docs/notifications-and-events.md

 }
 ```

 We've marked our listener with the `ShouldQueue` interface, which tells Laravel that the listener should be run in a [queue](https://laravel.com/docs/queues).
-By default, the "sync" queue will be used to process jobs synchronously, however you may configure a queue worker to process jobs in the background.
+By default, the "sync" queue will be used to process jobs synchronously; however, you may configure a queue worker to process jobs in the background.

-We've then configured our listener to send notifications to every user in the platform, except the author of the Chirp.
+We've also configured our listener to send notifications to every user in the platform, except the author of the Chirp.
 In reality, this might annoy users, so you may want to implement a "following" feature so users only receive notifications for accounts they follow.

-We've used a [database cursor](https://laravel.com/docs/eloquent#cursors) to avoid loading every user into memory at once, but another thing to be mindful of as your application scales is any rate limiting that your mail provider might impose.
-You may like to consider sending a summary email once per day instead, using Laravel's [scheduling](https://laravel.com/docs/scheduling) feature.
+We've used a [database cursor](https://laravel.com/docs/eloquent#cursors) to avoid loading every user into memory at once.

 > **Note**
 > In a production application you should add the ability for your users to unsubscribe from notifications like these.

 ### Registering the event listener

-The last step is to bind our event listener to the event.
-We can do this via our `EventServiceProvider` class:
+Finally, let's bind our event listener to the event.
+This will tell Laravel to invoke our event listener when the corresponding event is dispatched.
+We can do this within our `EventServiceProvider` class:

 ```php filename=App\Providers\EventServiceProvider.php
 <?php